-With Lisp, the killer app is the language itself.
+With Common Lisp and all of the Lisp family, the killer app is the language itself.

 I would emphasize that the killer app for Lisp is simply programming.
 “Simply” in the sense that you’re unencumbered and not fenced in to any particular cliche such as Ruby being stereotyped in its association with Rails.

-Ten years ago when deep into Python, I'd explain the language to others by including the disclaimer that you probably wouldn't want to use it for writing an OS.
-Writing a near-deterministic scheduler in it ultimately motivated my return to Lisp.
+Ten years earlier when deep into Python, I’d explain that language to others by including the disclaimer that you probably wouldn’t want to use it for writing an OS.
+Writing a near-realtime deterministic scheduler in it ultimately motivated my return to Lisp.

 I offer no such disclaimer when describing Common Lisp to other programmers, executives or founders at start-ups where I’ve used it.